-Along with a dark history of slave trade Senegal is now known better for its mild and friendly climate, great waters for fishing and above all – picturesque beaches to rival the best of any holiday destination.
+Along with a dark history of the slave trade, Senegal is now known better for its mild and friendly climate, great waters for fishing, and above all – picturesque beaches to rival the best of any holiday destination.
 Tourists tend to visit Dakar which is the capital of Senegal.
 It is a modern city with good modern architecture contrasted by colonial buildings.

 Its geographic location puts it right in a tourist hot spot.
-Senegal lies is the western most region of Africa and thus is only 5 to 7 hours away from European and American countries; this makes it an easy ride for all culture savvy tourists.
+Senegal lies in the westernmost region of Africa and thus is only 5 to 7 hours away from European and American countries; this makes it an easy ride for all culture-savvy tourists.
 Receiving around 3000 hours of sunshine a year Senegal is the perfect winter escape for those who wish to celebrate the chilly winters in a very pleasant yet warm climate.

-Along with French influences in Senegal over the years, it still mains its own dash of the exotic landscape, rich culture, music, food and kind people.
-The coral reefs along the coast display beauties of the oceanic world with stunning sea life.
-This makes scuba diving an enjoyed activity by locals and tourist alike.
+Along with French influences in Senegal over the years, it still mains its own dash of the exotic landscape, rich culture, music, food, and kind people.
+The coral reefs along with the coast display the beauties of the oceanic world with stunning sea life.
+This makes scuba diving an enjoyable activity for locals and tourists alike.

-If you are looking for tradition, festivals and culture, Saint Louis is a great port to experience Africa at its best.
-The city is usually visited on foot or in the classical horse drawn carriages.
+If you are looking for tradition, festivals, and culture, Saint Louis is a great port to experience Africa at its best.
+The city is usually visited on foot or in classical horse-drawn carriages.

-For an eco tourist a visit to the Saloum Delta is a must.
-Just north of the border with Gambia lies this pristine mixture of river, sea and land.
-It is a four hour drive from Dakar.
-It consists of many small islands where eco tourism is practiced as a way of life.
-A handful of well accommodated hotels draw in all sorts of travelers.
+For an eco-tourist, a visit to the Saloum Delta is a must.
+Just north of the border with the Gambia lies this pristine mixture of river, sea, and land.
+It is a four-hour drive from Dakar.
+It consists of many small islands where eco-tourism is practiced as a way of life.
+A handful of well-accommodated hotels draw in all sorts of travelers.